Solar pressure cooking looks at two important green issues.

 Cooking chickpeas is best done suing solar pressure cooking, or just using conventional electricity; otherwise they take a lot of time and energy to prepare.

 It's also very quick for extracting the cartilage from chicken bones for your arthritis.
+Use the site search function for more information.

 Using a solar pressure cooker simply means it's powered by the sun for free.